“Build vs. buy” is the wrong question

 "We tried an AI vendor before and it didn't work."

-CTA: Rox spent a year building the context graph before shipping anything else.
+Rox spent a year building the context graph before shipping anything else.
 [See how it works →]

 Similar Articles